MMean-YingDie/MMean-YingDie.github.io/README.md

 In the final video, there is only one dog that appears suddenly on highway and only exist for 2 second.
 The VTK successfully react to it in 2 second.
 However,  on a highway, this reaction time might be too slow to safe the life

 ![](https://raw.githubusercontent.com/MMean-YingDie/MMean-YingDie.github.io/main/u%3D11001331%2C1772941715%26fm%3D253%26fmt%3Dauto%26app%3D138%26f%3DJPEG.webp)
+This is a picture of one of the video we used to test our net and code.

 # 4 Conclusion

 In conclusion, this device although may seem useless and can not save animals in all conditions, this is for saving lifes.
 If an animal got caught up bu cars,  it will be injured or die, certainly.
 However, with this device, it can decrease the damage to none.
 Even if it can't save every single animals, saving just one is a  great thing.
 The overall statistics support our idea and this canw be used to future events and lifes.
+However, most of these are just a code or based on theory, if there's a chance, in the future, I would like to make an actual module on a real car and test it, perhaps make this in to a product if it is possible and actually useful.